-Whilst learning curves have been compared with one another to look for learning differences (e.g. in Anderson 1993), there are several issues that may arise.
+Whilst learning curves have been compared with one another to look for learning differences (e.g. in (Anderson, 1993)), there are several issues that may arise.
 First, what parameters of the curve can we reliably use?
 Second, when are such comparisons valid?
 Finally, whilst a power law appears to indicate that learning is taking place, does it necessarily indicate optimum performance of an educational system?
 We now explore these issues further.

-4.1 Power law fit
+4.1 Power law Fit

 The residual error of a power law can be used to determine the degree to which any learning is evident with respect to the model; a poor model is unlikely to produce a power law.
 This in turn suggests that, for two systems with different models whose curves have comparable slope, we might use the power law fit to choose which model is better.
 However, there is a potential issue: the quality of a power law tends to increase with data set size because the influence of a single data point (i.e. single occurrence of one student using one concept) decreases as the number of aggregated occurrences increases.
 This has two consequences.
 First, a larger domain model and/or student sample size is likely to exhibit a better fit than a smaller one, even if the system does not teach the students any better.
-Typically learning curves plot data that is aggregated across n students and m knowledge components, so any disparity between the two groups of either the number of students participating or the number of knowledge components in the model will affect the relative power law fits.
-Whilst it is reasonable to control for the number of students in a sample, doing so for the number of knowledge components being aggregated is more difficult because the number of knowledge components still in use tends to decrease as the number of occurrences (i.e. the x-axis) increases.
+Typically learning curves plot data that is aggregated across n students and m knowledge components, so any disparity between the two groups of either the number of students in a sample, doing so for the number of knowledge components being aggregated is more difficult because the number of knowledge components still in use tends to decrease as the number of occurrences (i.e. the X-axis) increases.
 This latter effect arises because some knowledge components will only have been relevant for a small number of student attempts.
-It is tempting to try to normalise this effect by selecting only those knowledge components that have been used at least n times by all students, and then plot a learning curve that is cut off at x = n.
+It is tempting to try to normalise this effect by selecting only those knowledge components that have been used at least n times by all students, and then plot a learning curve that is cut off at x=n.
 However, this may unwittingly introduce a further bias: only the knowledge components that most commonly occur will be selected, and these may be the simplest.
-In practice we have found it better to include all knowledge components and try to determine a suitable cut off point for the curve, either by selecting a priori an acceptable reduction in the number of occurrences being aggregated to produce each data point (e.g. 50% of those for x = 1) or by examining the resulting curves and making a judgement call on where the curve appears to be deteriorating markedly.
+In practice we have found it better to include all knowledge components and try to determine a suitable cut off point for the curve, either by selecting a priori an acceptable reduction in the number of occurrences being aggregated to produce each data point (e.g. 50% of those for x=1) or by examining the resulting curves and making a judgement call on where the curve appears to be deteriorating markedly.
 The challenge is to find a cut off point that does not bias in favour of one experimental group over another.